apecloud/kubeblocks/docs/user_docs/user_docs 0.3.0/quick_start/run_kubeblocks_on_a_playground.md

 ***Steps:***

 1. Run the command below to view the ApeCloud MySQL Paxos group information.
 View the leader pod name in `Topology`.
-In this example, the leader pod's name is mysql-cluster-2.
+In this example, the leader pod's name is maple05-mysql-2.
    ```
-   $ kbcli cluster describe mysql-cluster
+   $ kbcli cluster describe maple05

    Name: mysql-cluster         Created Time: Jan 27,2023 17:33 UTC+0800
    NAMESPACE        CLUSTER-DEFINITION        VERSION                STATUS         TERMINATION-POLICY